The Most Important Relocation Questions to Ask Your Employer

 Does the Company’s Relocation Package Include Your Family?

 Moving alone to another state is one thing, but when you are moving with kids for a work position, you have to include them in the package.
 Housing arrangements should be tailored to your family’s needs and relocating to the suburbs is something you should consider.
 There should be a possibility for commuting through the city for work, school, and essential life facilities for all of you to help avoid relocation depression.
 Your family needs a visa and a residence permit that they will acquire through you and your employment contract.

 Is There a Health Care Package?

 Health care is very important and not so easily accessible all over the world.
 Depending on the country or state you are moving to, you may be able to access only private clinics.
 That can be very expensive if it is not a part of the health care package.
 Health insurance should also cover your family if they are coming with you.

 What Are the Living and Housing Arrangements?

 Some companies may cover all the housing expenses for the duration of your contract and provide you with a decent place to stay alone or with your family in the new city.
-Some companies will cover the costs for a couple of months, and some will not finance it at all.
+Some companies will cover the costs for a couple of months, and some will not finance it at all, so that’s something to consider if you’re looking to reduce the costs of moving.
 If your company is providing you with a housing solution, be sure to look into the condition of the apartment and see if it fits your needs.

 Can the Company Make Arrangements If There Aren’t Any in the Contract?